TBD9rain/quick_ref/git.md

 ```

 After execution of this command,
-a default editor will pop up and waits for a commit message.
+a default editor will pop up and waits for a commit message being entered.
 The commit will fail without a commit message.

 To modify last commit (files or commit message):